 - Cucumber: For some added crunch.
 Feel free to leave this out if you don’t like cucumber.

 - Sea salt: Because salt makes everything better!

 - Spicy tahini dressing: This dressing reminds me of a spicy mayo, but it’s made with just a few simple ingredients instead, including my favorite tahini!

 Perfecting your sushi rolling skills make take some time, but I promise if you follow this guide you’ll get it down in no time!

-- Add the cooled sushi rice to the nori, leaving about 2 inches at the top.
+Add the cooled sushi rice to the nori, leaving about 2 inches at the top.
 Press the rice down flat with a wooden spoon or wet fingers.
 Try not to use too much rice, or the roll will be too thick.

-- Add your veggies (sweet potato, avocado, and cucumber in this case) to the bottom of the rice.
-Leave about a inch between the veggies and the end of the nori.
+Add your fillings (sweet potato, avocado, and cucumber in this case) to the bottom of the rice.
+Leave about an inch between the veggies and the end of the nori.

 This vegetarian sushi recipe is pretty easy once you get the hang of it!
 Don’t feel bad if your first couple of rolls turn out not so pretty, they will still be delicious!

-- 1 1/2 cups white sushi rice, rinsed well
+- 1 ½ cups uncooked white sushi rice rinsed well

 - 1 tsp sea salt